stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

 The first thing that jumped out at me is that `cipher.stream(64)` essentially ends up giving you the full internal state of the cipher as it is at the end of producing that stream.
 That happens because the internal state is 64 bytes, and each `b` operation removes the first byte of the state while appending the newly produced byte (which it also returns) to the end of the state.
 So after 64 `b` operations we know the full state.

-Given that we know the current state of the cipher, and we know that the state of the cipher 64 operations ago was flag, our goal should be to find a way to reverse the operation that `b` performs on the cipher's state.
+Given that we can discover the internal state of the cipher after 64 operations, and we know that the initial state of the cipher is the flag, our goal should be to find a way to reverse the operation that `b` performs on the cipher's state.

 Looking at the implementation of `b`, I could see that we had to compute `b1`, and that we know `b` and `b2`.
 Somewhat confusingly, the function reassigns the `b1` and `b2` variables, which led to a mistake that took me 5-10 minutes to debug (I was using the `b2` retrieved from the state directly instead of passing it through the 'rotate right by 5' operation first).
 I'm going to call the second values of `b1` and `b2`, `b1'` and `b2'` respectively.

-We know `b` and we can compute `b2' = ror(b2, 5)`, so we can compute `b1'` using subtraction (modulo 256).
+We know `b2` because it becomes the first byte of the internal state, so we can compute `b2' = ror(b2, 5)`.
+We also know `b` because it becomes the last byte of the internal state, so we can compute `b1' = b - b2' (mod 256)`.
 Then all we have to do is compute `b1` from `b1'`.
 Once again we can use a bruteforce to avoid reversing the maths directly (which in this case might also be the only way?
 I dunno I haven't put much thought into that).

 Piecing it all together, I ended up with the following solve script;